okopanja/SharkPlanner/README.md

 FlightPlanner is a mod for entry of waypoints into ABRIS and PVI-800, based on selection of locations from F10 map within DCS.
 It is 100% implemented in LUA and integrates into the DCS UI.
 ## FAQ
 ### How it works?
-FlightPlanner runs as a LUA script hook and is able to utilize DCS's native UI in order to deliver minimalistic UI without requireing external application.
+FlightPlanner runs as a LUA script hook and is able to utilize DCS's native UI in order to deliver minimalistic UI without requiring external application.
 ### Do I need binary?
 No, FlightPlanner runs within the DCS as such does not require external tools to run.
 ### Which DCS versions are supported?